jarnoux/mojito-pipeline/BLOG.md

 ![graphical representation of pipelining]()

-## Okay, I'm pretty sure this is really cool - how do I get that?
+## Okay, I'm pretty sure this is awesome - how do I get it?
 You're in luck: we made this stuff open-source and free (like in beer and like in speech) for our favorite Node.js app-framework at Search: [mojito](http://developer.yahoo.com/cocktails/mojito/).
 Mojito makes it easy to split your page into sections or "mojits" (which is also useful for reusability, maintainability, and overall spiritual wellness).
-We made it a package you can find [here](https://github.com/yahoo/mojito-pipeline), and you will be abe to see how to get ninja powers with complex scheduling, dependencies between sections, conditional rules and more.
+We made it a package you can find [here](https://github.com/yahoo/mojito-pipeline), and you will be abe to see how to get ninja powers with complex scheduling, dependencies between sections, conditional rules and more!